adidinur-k2view/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 ### Master Key Rotation

 Master key rotation is another crucial feature provided by Fabric to ensure data security stringency.
-Although the data is organized and encrypted on a per-instance basis, Fabric users can regenerate keys by setting a regularly scheduled daily or weekly job calling Fabric's [rekey](/articles/26_fabric_security/03_fabric_LUI_encryption.md#lurekey) function to re-issue the master key and therefore re-encrypt data from all instances.
+Although the data is organized and encrypted on a per-instance basis, Fabric users can regenerate keys by setting a regularly scheduled job (e.g. daily or weekly) calling Fabric's [rekey](/articles/26_fabric_security/03_fabric_LUI_encryption.md#lurekey) function to re-issue the master key and therefore re-encrypt data from all instances.

 Note that the job does not have to be time-based but must be triggered by any other condition such as the number of LUIs per node.